-The Group Risk Management Framework embeds proactive and effective risk management.
-It seeks to ensure that all risks are identified and managed effectively and that the Group is appropriately rewarded for the risks it takes.
+The Group Enterprise Risk Management ("ERM") Framework embeds strong and effective risk management across the business ensuring that our customers' interests are central to our operations.
+The framework is used to make informed business decisions by ensuring that risks are understood and managed effectively bringing positive outcomes for our customers and shareholders.
 Section C of this report contains further information on the Group's risk profile.

 The Group holds capital as a mitigant against the crystalisation of some of its risks.
-The SCR is the level of capital the Group is required to hold to ensure it continues to be able to meet its obligations even if a very severe event (defined as a "1-in-200 year event") were to occur in the next 12 months.
+The SCR is the level of capital the Group is required to hold to ensure it continues to be able to meet its obligations, even if a very severe event (defined as a "1-in-200 year event") were to occur in the next 12 months.